 The Bureau of Labor Statistics projects that the profession will grow a whopping 43 percent by 2024, which is much faster than the average for all occupations.
 Between 2014 and 2024, the BLS estimates that 14,100 new jobs will open up in the field.
 Demand for OTAs is expected to rise significantly in the coming decade in response to the health needs of the aging baby boomer population.

 Learn More: Visit Piedmont Technical College's Career Coach site for more in-depth career information related to this program.
 For national career information, visit the U.S. Bureau of Labor Statistics.

-The occupational therapy assistant program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org.
-Once accreditation of the program has been obtained, its graduates will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
+The Occupational Therapy Assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+ACOTE’s telephone number c/o AOTA is (301) 652-AOTA (2682) and its Web address is www.acoteonline.org.
+Graduates are eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).

 Graduates of the program will be eligible to sit for the NBCOT examination to become a practicing occupational therapy assistant.
 The examination is administered by the National Board for Certification in Occupational Therapy (NBCOT), located at 12 South Summit Avenue, Suite 100, Gaithersburg, MD 20877.
 NBCOT’s phone number is (301) 990-7979.